vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 3. Verify that the change has addressed the issue.

 ## Example scenarios

+This section includes several example scenarios that can be addressed by using exclusions and indicators.
+For more information about exclusions, see [Exclusions overview](navigate-defender-endpoint-antivirus-exclusions.md).

 ### An app is detected by Microsoft Defender Antivirus when the application runs